 What does it all mean?

-People usually describe themselves as ‘gay’ or ‘homosexual’ when they find themselves emotionally and sexually attracted exclusively to people of their own sex.
+People usually describe themselves as ‘gay’ or ‘homosexual’ when they find themselves emotionally and sexually attracted exclusively to people of their own gender.
 Some women who are gay call themselves ‘lesbians’.
-People who are sexually attracted to both sexes often describe themselves as ‘bi’ or ‘bisexual’.
+People who are sexually attracted to two or more gender often describe themselves as ‘bi’/‘bisexual’, or 'pan'/'pansexual'.

 Is it natural to be same-sex attracted?